 While long-term goals for the next five years are still being planned, he mentioned one area where the company has already started making changes — housewares.

 “In our housewares business, we have new merchants, and we see new opportunities everywhere,” Ullman said.
 “We did not excel in housewares during Christmas.
 But we knew we wouldn’t because we looked at our assortments.”

-Specifics about the company's long-term goals will be discussed during Penney's next analyst meeting on April 18, Ullman said.
-However, he did mention that these goals include enhancing style at smart price points, simplifying the shopping experience through technological enhancements, and improving the store's performance by its next plan period.
+Specifics about the company’s long-term goals will be discussed during Penney’s next analyst meeting on April 18, Ullman said.
+However, he did mention that these goals include enhancing style at smart price points, simplifying the shopping experience through technological enhancements and other measures, and improving the store’s performance by its next plan period.

 We would love your feedback!

 Most Recent Resources

 - Getting the most out of offline leads

 - Free Shipping and the Importance of Onsite Promotion